 As society grapples with feelings of disenchantment, Dreher's work serves as a reminder of the enduring quest for meaning and connection to the divine.
 He posits that the current state of spiritual malaise is unsustainable and will ultimately lead individuals to seek out new forms of enchantment, whether through traditional faith or alternative ideologies.

-In a world where many feel disconnected from their spiritual roots, Dreher's "Living in Wonder" advocates for a return to the mystical and the transcendent, urging readers to rediscover the beauty and mystery of faith.
+In a world where many feel disconnected from their spiritual roots, Dreher's "Living in Wonder" (Www.neh — neh.gov) advocates for a return to the mystical and the transcendent, urging readers to rediscover the beauty and mystery of faith.

 Why it matters

-• Dreher's book addresses a growing spiritual malaise in society, advocating for a return to enchantment and meaning.
+• Dreher's book addresses the growing disenchantment in society, advocating for a renewed focus on spirituality and enchantment.

-• The work reflects a trend of individuals seeking spiritual fulfillment outside traditional Christianity, emphasizing a need for renewal.
+• It highlights a trend of individuals seeking meaning outside traditional Christianity, reflecting a broader spiritual malaise.

 What’s next